 Growing demand

 With the hustle and bustle of everyday life, many people simply do not have time to clean their homes.
 For this reason, cleaning companies have become increasingly popular.
-Elderly people's homes, as well as large houses and mansions, are also regular customers due to the convenience and increased awareness about the importance of hygiene and cleanliness in large spaces.
+It's an industry that works with businesses and individual customers.
+You could be cleaning:

 Low startup costs

-A house cleaning business offers relatively low start-up costs compared to other service-based businesses.
-Your biggest initial expenses will be on cleaning supplies and equipment.
-Sometimes your clients will provide basic cleaning equipment, such as brooms or mops, so it’s a relatively low cost business model to start.
+A house cleaning business has relatively low start-up costs compared to other service-based businesses.
+Your biggest expenses will be on cleaning supplies and equipment.
+Sometimes your clients will provide basic cleaning equipment, such as brooms or mops, so it can be a relatively low cost business model to start.

-Other expenses you may have include a company’s vehicle and more advanced cleaning gear, such as vacuum cleaners, high-pressure washers, and more.
+As you grow, you might spend money on a company vehicle and more advanced cleaning gear, like vacuum cleaners, high-pressure washers, and more.
 It is a business that allows for gradual scaling as your profits increase.

 Potential for growth

-This means that this business model has great potential for growth.
+This means that what starts as a small business has great potential for growth.
 We are talking about having the opportunity to create a real brand within the market and open franchises in other parts of your city, in other cities, throughout the country and, who knows, abroad.

 Flexibility